 The current official poverty threshold is an income of $24,257 per year for a family of four and $18,871 for a family of three.
 However, according to Investopedia, this figure has often been debated.
 Many poor Americans live in urban areas that have a high cost of living, making it likely that people earning more would fit the definition of poverty in a high-cost city or region.
 Depending on your area, your income doesn’t take you as far as it would somewhere else.

 It would be naïve to deny that there aren’t income classes in America.
 While income does play a factor in how well people do financially, it’s not the only factor.
 How someone manages their money is the ultimate determinant.
 You can save and live comfortably with a low income, you just have to prioritize your spending.
+One of the best ways to do that is with a budget plan.
+Let CGS Founder Raya create one for you!

 What are your thoughts on the income levels for each of America’s income classes?
 Do you have any thoughts about income classes in our country?
 Post a comment below to share your thoughts.
 We want to hear from you!